Predicting the next local supernova: Interpretation

 Recent theoretical advances in our understanding of the pulsar mechanism\cite{Ar94,H98,AR03,AR04,AR07,AR08} have explained how polarization currents, induced well beyond the pulsar's speed-of-light cylinder (and so updated in a \textit{pattern} much faster than light), and within the progenitor's plasma, will drive a highly collimated ($<10^{-4}$) beam of light and jet of particles in the polar directions.
 Each annulus of polarization currents, coaxial with the star's rotation axis, produces two focused beams, whose paths are given by

-for a current source at (0,$R$,0), on an annulus in the X-Y plane centered at (0,0,0), where $R$ is the ratio of the polarization pattern update speed (in the +X direction) to the speed of light, c, and $X$, $Y$, and $Z$ are measured in light-radians of the pulsar.
+for a current source at (0,$R$,0), on an annulus in the X-Y plane centered at (0,0,0), where $R$ is the ratio of the polarization pattern update speed (in the +X direction) to c, and $X$, $Y$, and $Z$ are measured in light-radians of the pulsar.
 Thus the beams propagate in an X-Z plane with a Y-intercept of $1/R$, and their power \textit{diminishes only as 1/distance}.
 The larger $R$ is, the more polar the beam.
 Typically, $R$ exceeds 100,000 toward the equators of blue supergiants disrupted by a 500 Hz pulsar, and likewise for red supergiants disrupted by a 50 Hz pulsar (see immediately below).
-The asymptotic pattern of the focused radiation from an annulus of current sources in the X-Y plane is two circles on the sky of equal and opposite spin latitudes given by $\pm \arccos(\mathrm{c}/v)$, where $v$ is the update velocity of the polarization current pattern, and c is the speed of light.\cite{M18}
+The asymptotic pattern of the focused radiation, from an annulus of current sources in the X-Y plane, is two circles on the sky of equal and opposite spin latitudes given by $\pm \arccos(\mathrm{c}/v)$, where $v$ is the update speed of the polarization current pattern.\cite{M18}

 Just as a rotating neutron star can excite polarization currents in an annulus with a pattern which is updated faster than c, so can two co-orbiting C-O white dwarf cores.
 Their magnetic field lines will thread and behave, more or less (with spin as a wild card), as if the two cores were a single rotating, but not necessarily aligned, magnetic dipole.
-If we let $r_{\mathrm{eq}}$ represent the equatorial radius of Sk -69$^{\circ}202$, $a$ the separation of two 0.7 M$_{\bigodot}$ electron degenerate cores, and $P$ their orbital period, ignoring the complication of the other material in the stellar interior, we have, for $R_{\mathrm{eq}}$, the ratio of the equatorial excitation speed, $v_{\mathrm{eq}}$, to c, the speed of light:
+If we let $r_{\mathrm{eq}}$ represent the equatorial radius of Sk -69$^{\circ}202$, $a$ the separation of two 0.7 M$_{\bigodot}$ electron degenerate cores, and $P$ their orbital period, ignoring the other material in the stellar interior, we have, for $R_{\mathrm{eq}}$, the ratio of the equatorial excitation speed, $v_{\mathrm{eq}}$, to c:

 The equations for $P$ and $a$ are useful to have on hand:

 The equatorial excitation velocity reaches c ($R_{\mathrm{eq}} = 1$) for $r_{\mathrm{eq}}/(10^7~\mathrm{km}) = 2$, $a = 93,864~\mathrm{km}$, and when the orbital period is 419 s (also the circumference of the star in $\ell$t-s).